HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: User Study

 \section{User Study}

-To validate our proposed collaborative attention-aware visualization approach and the HeedVision implementation, we conducted a qualitative evaluation.
-Our goal was to understand how visualizing multiple users' attention patterns impacts group awareness, coordination, and coverage in immersive settings.
+To evaluate our proposed collaborative attention-aware visualization approach and the \textsc{HeedVision} implementation, we conducted a mixed-methods exploratory study.
+Our goal was to understand how visualizing multiple users' attention patterns impacts coordination and coverage.